Tipser/slate/source/includes/_tipser-widget.md

 Make sure to replace <code>myPosId</code> with your Tipser account id.
 If you are not sure what to put here, please contact Tipser staff.
 </aside>

-Tipser Widget can be used in one of two modes described below which are intended to satisfy different clients and use cases.
+Tipser Widget can be used in one of two modes described below, controlled by `domReplacementMode` parameter.
+They are are intended to satisfy different clients and use cases.
 Find out which one suits the best for you!

 ## Usage mode 1: Replacing elements on your page ##